densify-dev/terraform-null-optimization-as-code/examples/gcp-instance/README.md

 # GCP compute instance sample of self-aware and self-optimization

-Configuration in this directory creates a single compute instance named test that has its size set based on the values in the densify_recommendations which is a sample of the format that would get from Densify.
-Also this will set a number of labels on the instance to make it self-aware.
+This example creates a single GCP Compute instance named "test" from sizing values in the densify_recommendations map.
+It also sets a number of labels on the Compute instance to make it "self-aware".
+The sample densify_recommendations map found in this directory is in the same format that Densify would provide.

 ## Usage